aldavigdis/connector-for-dk/readme.md

 * The WooCommerce store is the source of truth for product prices and availability towards the customer
 * The DK setup is the source of truth for accounting transactions

-This means that any price calculations and display, including customer-specific discounts (to be implemented) are to be done within WordPress or WooCommerce and should not require querying the dkPlus API each time a product price is calculated or displayed.
+This means that any price calculations and display, including customer-specific discounts done within WordPress or WooCommerce, facilitated by this plugin and should not require querying the dkPlus API each time a product price is calculated or displayed.

 While this does mean that prices only get updated on an hourly basis using wp-cron, it ensures that the product price displayed to the customer (shelf price) is the same as the ones that end up on the customer's invoice.